Klipper3d/klipper/docs/G-Codes.md

 The following command is available when a "manual_stepper" config section is enabled:
 - `MANUAL_STEPPER STEPPER=config_name [ENABLE=[0|1]]
-  [SET_POSITION=<pos>]
+  [SET_POSITION=<pos>] [SPEED=<speed>] [ACCEL=<accel>]
-  [MOVE=<pos> SPEED=<speed> [STOP_ON_ENDSTOP=1]]`: This command will
-  alter the state of the stepper.
+  [MOVE=<pos> [STOP_ON_ENDSTOP=1]]`: This command will alter the state of the stepper.
 Use the ENABLE parameter to enable/disable the stepper.
 Use the SET_POSITION parameter to force the stepper to think it is at the given position.
-Use the MOVE parameter to request a movement to the given position at the given SPEED.
+Use the MOVE parameter to request a movement to the given position.
+If SPEED and/or ACCEL is specified then the given values will be used instead of the defaults specified in the config file.
+If an ACCEL of zero is specified then no acceleration will be preformed.
 If STOP_ON_ENDSTOP is specified then the move will end early should the endstop report as triggered (use STOP_ON_ENDSTOP=-1 to stop early should the endstop report not triggered).

 ## Probe